KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :parameter namePattern: (:ref:`string <string>`) Pattern of the name, title or tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    name regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
+    Return a list of parts that match this Regex pattern regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
 It is effectively the distinct union of :PARTSNAMEDPATTERN(val), :PARTSTITLEDPATTERN(val), :PARTSTAGGEDPATTERN(val).
 The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:MODULESNAMED(name)

     :parameter name: (:ref:`string <string>`) Name of the part modules
     :return: :struct:`List` of :struct:`PartModule` objects

-    match the given name.
+    Return a list of all the :struct:`PartModule` objects that match the given name.
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSINGROUP(group)